Where is Jay-Jay Okocha now?

 Since retiring from playing, Jay Jay Okocha has returned to his native Nigeria and pursued various business interests which included a nightclub called Club 10 which he has since closed.

-Okocha also held the role of vice chairman of the Delta State Football Association (DFA) for two years before getting elected as the association’s chairman in March 2015.
+Okocha also held the role of vice chairman of the Delta State Football Association (DFA) for two years before getting elected in his current role as the association’s chairman in March 2015.

 In June 2016, Okocha launched the Jay-Jay Okocha Foundation with the primary objective of using football to raise awareness on the strategic importance of education, peace and unity for the economic growth of Nigeria.

-In July 2017 Jay Jay Okocha representing Nigeria in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Okocha represented Nigeria in Star Sixes, a six-a-side indoor international tournament at the O2 in London which featured some of the world’s most iconic footballers.

 Okocha is also the uncle of current Arsenal player and Nigerian international Alex Iwobi.